open-mv-sandbox/daicon/docs/daicon.md

 | 4 | Length |
 | 8 | Entries Offset |

-Directly following this, there will be `length` amount of components.
+Directly following this, there will be "Length" amount of components.

 | Bytes | Description |
 | --- | --- |